SysVisionz/sysvisionz-react-dropdown/README.md

 **accepted variables:** boolean
 **behavior:** Defaults to false.
 Reverses order in which the menu items appear.

-#### popDirection
+#### dropDirection

 **accepted variables:** 'up', 'down', 'left', 'right'
 **behavior:** Defaults to 'down' variable if not specified.
-This dictates the direction that your dropdown menu pops out of the main menu button.
+This dictates the direction that your dropdown menu drops out of the main menu button.

-#### dropDirection
+#### popDirection
 **accepted variables:** 'up', 'down', 'left', 'right'
 *cannot be opposite of popDirection.*
 **behavior:** Defaults to popDirection variable if not specified.
-This dictates the direction that your dropdown menu drops from the inital popped out element.
+This dictates the direction that your dropdown menu pops outwards from the inital dropped out element.

 #### listVisible